Saad Zaghloul

 He led a civil disobedience campaign with the goal of achieving independence for Egypt (and Sudan) from British rule.
 He played a key role in the Egyptian Revolution of 1919, as well as played a role in prompting the British Unilateral Declaration of Egyptian Independence in 1922.
 He served as Prime Minister of Egypt from 26 January 1924 to 24 November 1924.

 Education, activism and exile

-Zaghloul was born in Ibyana village in the Kafr el-Sheikh Governorate of Egypt's Nile Delta.
+Zaghloul was born in Ibyanah village in the Kafr el-Sheikh Governorate of Egypt's Nile Delta.
 For his post-secondary education, he attended Al-Azhar University and a French law school in Cairo.
 By working as a Europeanized lawyer, Zaghloul gained both wealth and status in a traditional framework of upward mobility.
 Despite this, Zaghloul's success can equally be attributed to his familiarity with the Egyptian countryside and its many idioms.
 He was part of the Egyptian freemason lodge.
 In 1918, he became politically active, as the founding leader of the Wafd Party, for which he was later arrested.